edmtsky/fix_mix_lock/README.md

   (to fix the issue with broken versions of transitive dependencies)
 - get a list of all available versions and date of their releases for a particular package.
+- get point of time during which the dependencies used were relevant (from the moment of their release to the appearance of the next newer version)

 ## Limitation